wazo-platform/wazo-doc/source/api_sdk/rest_api/rest_api.rst

 Data retrieved from the REST server
 -----------------------------------

-JSON is used to encode returned data.
+JSON is used to encode returned or sent data

+HTTP Header : Content-Type = application/json

-..   note:: Properties can be added without changing the protocol version in the main list or in the object list itself.
+..   note:: Optional properties can be added without changing the protocol version in the main list or in the object list itself.
             Properties will not be removed, type and name will not be modified.

 Getting object lists
 ^^^^^^^^^^^^^^^^^^^^
-``GET /rest/1.0/objects/``
+``GET /1.0/objects/``

 When returning lists the format is as follows:
- * total - number of returned items in total (optional)
+ * total - number of items in total in the system configuration (optional)
- * items - returned data as an array of properties list.
+ * items - returned data as an array of object properties list.

+Other optional properties can be added later.

 ``Response data format``